 Idioms for Authentication and Authorization

 This isn't so much a feature of the router itself as it is a feature of the documentation.
 Developers have lots of questions about the "right" way to do this.
-We should have a few examples of how to do authentication and authorization.
+We should have a few examples of who to do authentication and authorization.
 A service that abstracts oauth providers might also be useful.

 A way to preserve state of certain views